Skip to Content

 Are There Any 4-Season RVs?

-If you see a rig marketed as a 4-season motorhome, travel trailer, 5th wheel, or truck camper, you’ll want to check the specs to see exactly what the manufacturer has done to prepare the rig for 4-season camping.
+There are RVs that are marketed as 4-season RVs.
+Remember – the term “4-season” is really a marketing term.
+So if you see a rig marketed as a 4-season motorhome, travel trailer, 5th wheel, or truck camper, you’ll want to check the specs to see exactly what the manufacturer has done to prepare the rig for 4-season camping.
 Check R-values in walls, floor, and ceiling, the availability of tank heaters, plumbing insulation, etc.

-Among the most popular rigs billed as 4-season RVs are the Arctic Fox campers.
+Among the most popular rigs billed as 4-season RVs are Arctic Fox campers.
 These are travel trailers, fifth wheels, and truck campers made by Northwood Manufacturing.

 An Arctic Fox truck camper